-The ruling contained in this letter is based upon information and representations submitted by the taxpayer and accompanied by a penalty of perjury statement executed by an appropriate party.
+The rulings contained in this letter are based upon information and representations submitted by the taxpayer and accompanied by a penalty of perjury statement executed by an appropriate party.
 While this office has not verified any of the material submitted in support of the request for rulings, it is subject to verification on examination.

-A was born on Date B in Country C. A is a citizen of Country C where he now lives.
-A expatriated on Date D. On the date of A's expatriation, his net worth exceeded the applicable amount set forth in section 877(a)(2).
+A was born on Date B in Country C. A elected to be treated as a resident of Country C on Date D. A will be subject to Country C tax on his worldwide income.
+On the date of A's expatriation, his net worth exceeded the applicable amount set forth in section 877(a)(2).